 Prior to 2017, the data for the background reference site was collected at a station on the Point Lepreau peninsula.
 Sufficient VOC data is not available for 2020 and 2021 to calculate representative annual averages for those years.
-Annual averages are approximations based on data from limited sampling (every sixth day).
+Annual averages are approximations based on data from limited sampling.